-and most of them performed, in Spain from the 1950s to the 1990s.
+The corpus used in such research consists of 150 translations, published, and most of them performed, in Spain from the 1950s to the 1990s.
 These target texts were studied using a four-stage scheme.
 In the first stage the full corpus of plays was taken into account in order to analyse all non-textual information in the edition of the plays.
 In the second stage about two thirds of the corpus, that is, around 100 target texts and their corresponding source texts, were compared on a macrostructural level finding, as a result, clear translation strategies used by translators.
-The most extreme examples of the strategies found were studied in depth in the microstructural and systemic stages (third and fourth stages respectively).
-Among those four plays chosen for the comparative microtextual analysis and systemic study was Mulato for it had become an outstanding example of one of the main translational strategies found in the second macrostructural stage: the strategy of addition.
+The most extreme examples of the strategies found were studied in depth in the microstructural and systemic stages (third fourth stages respectively).
+Among those four plays for comparative microtextual analysis and systemic study was the Mulato for it had become an outstanding example of one of the main translational strategies found in the second macrostructural stage: the strategy of addition.

 Since I was dealing with dramatic texts the need for a unit which could account for the specificity of drama as well as be operative in dealing with the comparison and description of plays was felt.
 I established what I called "réplica" in Spanish and "utterance" in English as the basic minimal structural unit that can be found in drama, either in its written form or when it is performed on the stage, screen or television.
-Thus defined the utterance consists of both levels of theatrical language, dialogue and what is not dialogue: the frame8.
+Thus defined the utterance consists of both levels of theatrical language, dialogue and what is not dialogue: the frame.
 The name of the character and all stage directions and comments that are not to be verbally presented on the stage but rather performed are part of the frame and the words to be spoken by the actors are part of the dialogue.
-Each utterance is clearly indicated on the page by the name of the character which tells us when the turn for the said character to speak (and move) has come.
-Defined in this way the utterance enables us to analyse drama (theatre, cinema and TV) taking into account its full specificity and the twofold nature of dramatic language.
-Traditional divisions of drama such as acts or scenes can be analysed and described in terms of utterances and even dramatic works which do not use traditional divisions are still always presented by means of recognisable utterances.